Varunvarutp098-crypto/Varunvarutp098-crypto/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a 1st year BCA student
+I am a 1st year BCA student : NIMCET 2028 Aspirant

 ## 🌐 Socials: